 Make sense?
 This is why small businesses need to be really strategic.

-Companies with much larger budgets are going to eat your lunch if you try to spread your budget too thin.
-This is why we recommend testing larger budgets for shorter periods of time (i.e. – $4,000/month for 3 months is MUCH better than $1,000/month for 12 months).
+Companies with much larger budgets will eat your lunch if you try to spread your budget too thin.
+This is why we recommend testing larger budgets for shorter periods (i.e., $4,000/month for 3 months is much better than $1,000/month for 12 months).
 Here’s why:

-- You save 3 months of time to evaluate the viability of the channel for you.
+- You save 3 months to evaluate the channel’s viability for you.

 - We’d get more statistically significant data in the door to make better decisions more quickly (see the “PPC is Reactionary” section below).